nystudio107/craft-imageoptimize/README.md

 Some things to do, and ideas for potential features:

+* Consider supporting image optimization services like ImageOptim, Imgix, and Cloudinary
 * Add support for additional image optimization tools

 Brought to you by [nystudio107](https://nystudio107.com)